vrizo/ya-music-controls/README.md

 <img src="/images/logo-hd.png" align="center" height="439" width="450" alt="Music Controls Logo" >

-Ya.Music Controls plugin let you quickly see what’s currently playing, change the song, and pause or play music without switching a tab.
+Yandex Music Controls plugin let you quickly see what’s currently playing, change the song, and pause or play music without switching a tab.
 The plugin adds one icon in your browser’s toolbar.
 By clicking on this icon a popup box with Music controls appears.

 It works perfectly with the latest Firefox browser.